-1. Name and address of the compiler of this form: FOR OFFICE USE ONLY.
-DD MM YY Joint Nature Conservation Committee Monkstone House City Road Site Reference Number Designation date Peterborough Cambridgeshire PE1 1JY UK Telephone/Fax: +44 (0)1733 - 562 626 / +44 (0)1733 - 555 948 Email: RIS@JNCC.gov.uk 2.
-Date this sheet was completed/updated: Designated: 02 February 1999 Country: 3.
-UK (Scotland) Name of the Ramsar site: 4.
+1. Name and address of the compiler of this form: FOR OFFICE USE ONLY •

+DD MM YY

+Joint Nature Conservation Committee

+Monkstone House

+City Road Designation date Site Reference Number

+Peterborough

+Cambridgeshire PE1 1JY

+UK

+Telephone/Fax: +44 (0)1733 - 562 626 / +44 (0)1 1733 - 555 948

+Email: RIS@JNCC.gov.uk

+2. Date this sheet was completed/updated:

+Designated: 02 February 1999

+3. Country:

+UK (Scotland)

+4

+4. Name of the Ramsar site:

 Caithness and Sutherland Peatlands

-5. Designation of new Ramsar site or update of existing site:
+5. Designation of new Ramsar site or update of existi ng site:

+• Designation of new rambar site of aparts of emist

+Th a DIC is fam.
+Undeted information on an avieting Dam aan aita

+1 111 is RIS is for: Updated information on an existing Ram sar site

+6. For RIS updates only, changes to the site since its designation or earlie r update:

+a) \$ Site boundary and area: